What Types of Oilfield Jobs can Lead to Accidents and Injuries?

-Oil drilling is a complex process that requires many different types of workers in order to run smoothly and safely.
+Oil drilling is a complex process that requires many different types of workers in order to run smoothly and safely while working in oil fields.
 One thing that each of these oil extraction occupations have in common is the inherent risk of injury due to an accident.
 Every person that is involved in the process at some point or another could be involved in an oilfield accident.
 Oilfield jobs are considered one of the more dangerous occupations in the country.

 Roustabouts, floorhands, or roughnecks perform much of the basic, labor-intensive maintenance and drilling tasks.
 These workers maintain and keep the drilling area clean, remove hazards, and move equipment around the rig for other workers to use.
 A lot of the grunt work required at an oil rig is taken care of by roustabouts so the other workers can extract oil efficiently.